opengovfoundation/madison/docs/deploy.md

   * Use `forge` as the database user
   * Create a secure password and be sure to save it for site settings next

-Next you need to create a site for this server.
+Next you need to create a "Site" for this server.
 Call it what you want and set the Web Directory to `/current/public`.
 Envoyer uses a release-based deploy process, so `/current` always references the currently active release.

 Nex you can configure the site settings by going to the "Environment" area.

 The site configuration that Forge manages is our `.env` file.
-A reference to each of these items can be found in [`docs/README.md`](docs/README.md).
+A reference to each of these items can be found in [`docs/README.md`](/docs/README.md).
 Start by copying the `.env.example` file in the project root, and configure accordingly.